Today, “what are Generators in Python” and “what are Generators used for in Python” are some of the most popular Python interview questions.

 In summary, Generator is an amazing tool in Python given the scenario where we do not need to reiterate it more than once.

-As Generators give us lazy evaluation, they are a great way to generate sequences in a memory-efficient manner.
+As Generators give us a lazy evaluation, they are a great way to generate sequences in a memory-efficient manner.
 We should definitely consider using Generator when dealing with huge datasets to optimize our program.

 Thank you for reading!